 When your lifestyle revolves around managing your type two diabetes, remaining active is key to warding off adverse symptoms.
 Still, being active can be more difficult than you might expect due to discomfort.
 Fortunately, several types of low-impact exercise raise your heart rate and promote good health.
-Here are some of the top exercises for people with type two diabetes and why you should consider incorporating them into your lifestyle.
+There are many at home workouts you can try as well.
+Here are some of the best exercises for type 2 diabetes and why you should consider incorporating them into your lifestyle.

 Dancing is also a very effective way for those with diabetes to get their heart rate up.
 Not only does dancing work the heart and lung muscles, but it’s also a fun activity that the entire family can enjoy.
 Simply put on your favorite tunes, and dance at your own pace.
 Doing this a few times a week can lower blood sugar levels and even boost your mood!